5 Signs Your Relationship Has Come To An End

 Without trust, it’s impossible for you to establish a healthy bond.
 Suspicion and uncertainty cause discomfort that isn’t pleasant for either member of the couple.

 If your relationship is based on lies, mistrust, jealousy, or infidelity, this can destabilize the couple to the point that you begin to believe the relationship has come to an end.

 Sometimes you might not be aware that you’re no longer in a real relationship.
 You might think it’s something that can function on its own and ignore the fact that it’s a tremendous amount of effort and true hard work.

 If only one person is putting their interest into the relationship it can cause them to become bitter.
 Resentment can appear making it even harder to maintain the bond.

-During the infatuation phase it’s easy to feel so happy and lucky that you only see the positive, good things in your partner.
-As time passes, this can change, causing everything that once attracted you to suddenly become unbearable.
+During the infatuation phase, it’s easy to feel so happy and lucky that you only see the positive, good things in your partner.
+As time passes, this can change, causing everything that once attracted you to suddenly becomes unbearable.

 5. Irreconcilable differences

-People can and do change, and with that goes their perceptions of the world and the things around them.
-The problem is that this can cause you to stray from the path of your partner, leading to problems.
+People can and do change, and that includes their perceptions of the world and the things around them.
+The problem is that this can cause you to stray away from the path of your partner, leading to problems.

-Breaking up is a painful, powerful thing because when you start out any relationship the idea is that it’s for life.
-But if the time has truly come it’s best to end it rather than be foolish, holding on until it collapses under its own weight.
+Breaking up is a painful, powerful thing because when you start out any relationship it’s supposedly for life.
+But if the time has truly come, it’s best to end it rather than to be foolish, holding on until it collapses under its own weight.